Glossary TermApril 20, 2024

 • Likely P&D (pump and dump)

-• Whales pumping price to dump on retail
+• Whales pumping the price to dump on retail

-Trading action: Don't FOMO in.
-If you're already in, take profits immediately
+Trade action: No FOMO.
+If you are already in, take profits immediately

 Volume Strategies